replikativ/datahike/doc/cli.md

 Note that the `conn:<file>` argument to `transact` comes before the transaction value(s), whereas the `db:<file>` argument to `query` comes after the query value, mirroring the Clojure API.

-By prefixing the path with `db:` to the query engine you can pass multiple db configuration files and join over arbitrary many databases.
+As an added benefit, this also allows passing multiple db configuration files prefixed with `db:` for joining over arbitrary many databases.
 Everything else is read in as `edn` and passed to the query engine as well.

 Provided the filestore is configured with `{:in-place? true}` you can even write to the same database without a dedicated daemon from different shells,